 It may cost $200-$1500 to do a food sensitivity test, so people who don’t agree with them say that they’re a waste of money.
 However, based on my experience helping hundreds of people over 6 years, not a single time have I seen a test that was not helpful or useful.
 It’s going to be a waste of money if you are not the right fit for the test.
 That’s why I first assess to see if a test is a good fit for that patient.
 I order the test for the right person and the right case.
 And I also make sure that this person can and willing to follow the plan once we have the results back.
 If you are someone who is experiencing joint or muscle pain, bloating and gas, diarrhea, heartburn, has headaches, skin issues, fatigue, and you have knocked on multiple doctors’ doors and they did all the other tests and they came back normal, and you have no other answers or options, what do you have to lose?

 To the people who say that these tests are expensive, I’ll tell you what’s expensive: a new TV or iPhone or laptop or a designer purse.
 A cruise or vacation to DisneyWorld is expensive.
 But we buy them because we choose the experience.
 The same thing goes for food sensitivity tests.
-The people who make the investment in food sensitivity tests want the experience of optimizing their health and their life, and living to the fullest.
-This means not being held back by the diarrhea, brain fog, or migraines that they have been dealing with for years.
-Some people think that it’s normal to have their pains and discomforts, and that they can’t fix them, but that’s not true.
-The cost of getting your health and your life back, truly is priceless.
+The people who make the investment in food sensitivity tests want the experience of optimizing their health and their life and living to the fullest.
+This means not being held back by diarrhea, brain fog, or migraines that they have been dealing with for years.
+Some people think that it’s normal to have their pains and discomforts and that they can’t fix them, but that’s not true.
+The cost of getting your health and your life back truly is priceless.

 Are Food Sensitivity Tests Worth It?

-In all the years I’ve been practicing, I think the RIGHT food sensitivity test ordered for the RIGHT person are 100% worth it!
+In all the years I’ve been practicing, I think the RIGHT food sensitivity test ordered for the RIGHT person is 100% worth it!
 I have helped so many people get their lives back, by following a temporary food plan that eliminates the foods that are causing them so much discomfort and then restoring their gut health and function.
 They are now able to enjoy their favorite foods again and live the life they spent so long not living.
-They can travel and not worry about when their stomach issues will act up, they don’t have to be in bed for hours everyday because of a migraine, and so on.
+They can travel and not worry about when their stomach issues will act up, they don’t have to be in bed for hours every day because of a migraine, and so on.
 And I would love to help you too!

 You can spend thousands of dollars on procedures and tests, or you can get to the root of the issue now.
 Yes, it’s an investment, but the return on the investment is 100% worth it.
 You have to be the right person for it, which is why I recommend you don’t order the test online, and why working with a provider (someone who knows what they are doing) is going to benefit you greatly.